Python Pythonic

 def wrapper(*args, **kwargs):

-# get the annotations (data types of the paramaters and return value)
+# get the annotations (data types of the parameters and return value)

 annotations: dict = func.__annotations__